lpolon/algorithms-and-data-structures-study/src/3) Valid Palindrome/notes.md

 ### naive solutions (obvious, but not efficient)

-- inverviews might expect to solve quickly with naive solution or aknowledge that it exists.
+- inverviews might expect to solve quickly with naive solution or acknowledge that it exists.
 - a reason that this question might be so popular is that a big part of solving algorithms is comparing different solutions.

 #### pseudo-code: